newellbrandon/kastendevhub.github.io/_posts/2024-04-25-integrating-backups-into-gitops.md

 We also use a pre-sync job (with corresponding service account (sa) and rolebinding) to backup the whole application with kasten prior to application sync.

-At the first sync an empty restore point should be created.
+At the first sync an empty restore point should be created because the backup action is always executed before the deployment of the app.

 ![](/images/posts/2024-04-25-integrating-backups-into-gitops/Picture6.png)